denisix/wireguard/README.md

 docker-compose logs wireguard
 ```

+as well as simple copy-paste instructions to setup your Ubuntu desktop as wireguard VPN client :)

-* adding **new client** peer is easy:
+adding **new client** peer is easy:
 ```sh
 docker-compose exec wireguard addclient client1
 ```

-as well as simple copy-paste instructions to setup your Ubuntu desktop as wireguard VPN client :)

 > p.s. please give a star if you like it :wink: